ALPAL1009/ToDo_List/README.md

-This is a basic command line java program to organize and prioritize your tasks.
+This is a basic command line java program that allows the user to organize and prioritize tasks in a ToDo List.

-Features:
+Features: <br />
   1.)
-View all todos
+View all todos <br />
   2.)
-Add todo
+Add todo <br />
   3.)
-Delete todo
+Delete todo <br />
   4.)
 Exit